IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/app-launcher/add-support-for-web-app-launch-trigger.md

 title: Add Support for Web App Launch Trigger
 ---

-TomTom IndiGO provides a means for app launching functionality to be triggered from an external source, like an App Store, by providing an implementation for [`AppLaunchTriggerService`](TTIVI_PLATFORM_API).
+TomTom Digital Cockpit provides a means for app launching functionality to be triggered from an external source, like an App Store, by providing an implementation for [`AppLaunchTriggerService`](TTIVI_PLATFORM_API).
 For example, when a third-party app store broadcasts an intent to launch an app, the implementation of this interface could observe such a